-By the way, the language is named after the BBC show "Monty Python's Flying Circus" and has nothing to do with nasty reptiles.
+By the way, the language is named after the BBC show "Monty Python's Flying Circus" and has nothing to do with reptiles.
 Making references to Monty Python skits in documentation is not only allowed, it is encouraged!

 Now that you are all excited about Python, you'll want to examine it in some more detail.
-Since the best way to learn a language is using it, you are invited here to do so.
+Since the best way to learn a language is to use it, the tutorial invites you to play with the Python interpreter as you read.